-Unless otherwise noted below, when family obligations require the family to respond to a request or notify COC of a change, notifying COC of the request or change within 10 business days is considered prompt notice.
+Unless otherwise noted below, when family obligations require the family to respond to a request or notifythe PHACOC-of a change, notifying the PHA of the request or change within 10 business days is considered prompt notice.

-When a family is required to provide notice to COC, the notice must be in writing.
+When a family is required to provide notice to the PHACOC, the notice must be in writing.